The Treachery of Images: Bayesian Scene Keypoints for Deep Policy Learning in Robotic Manipulation: Experimental Evaluations

 \subsection{Correspondence Accuracy}

-To verify that BASK is indeed able to resolve object symmetry and track objects across occlusions, we encode 14 task demonstrations for \takelidoffsaucepan and 70 demonstrations for \putrubbishinbin, both recorded from a wrist camera.
+To verify that BASK is indeed able to resolve object symmetry and track objects across occlusions, we \rebuttal{record} 14 task demonstrations for \takelidoffsaucepan and 70 demonstrations for \putrubbishinbin using a wrist camera.
 In \takelidoffsaucepan, we track 8 keypoints on the knob of the lid and 8 that are placed off-center.
 In \putrubbishinbin we track 8 keypoints each on the static bin and the moving piece of rubbish.
-The prediction accuracy is given by the Euclidean distance between the 3D-projected keypoints and the respective ground truth position.
-By aggregating the accuracy across keypoints and trajectories, but not time, we determine how the models behave when confronted with challenges such as object symmetry and target objects being outside the field of view.
-Furthermore, the distance between the expectation of the posterior density and its global mode (or $\argmax$) serves as an indicator for multimodal hypotheses.
-We compare our improved DON to the original DON~\cite{florence2019self}, but for fairness use the same network architecture (ResNet-101) and descriptor dimension (64), softmax temperature, as well as normalizing the descriptor distance, as described in \secref{sec:inv}.
-Furthermore, we compare against a variant of our DON without temperatures as well as BASK with the discrete and particle filters.
+The prediction accuracy is given by the Euclidean distance between the 3D-projected keypoints and the respective ground truth position. \rebuttal{Results are aggregated across keypoints and trajectories.} Furthermore, the distance between the expectation of the posterior density and its global mode (or $\argmax$) serves as an indicator for a multimodal \rebuttal{hypothesis distribution}.
+We compare BASK and our improved DON to the original DON~\cite{florence2019self}, but for fairness use the same network architecture (ResNet-101), descriptor dimension (64), and softmax temperature, as well as normalizing the descriptor distance, as described in \secref{sec:inv}.
+Furthermore, we compare against a variant of our DON without temperature.

-\figref{fig:loc_so} presents the results on \takelidoffsaucepan and shows the emergence of a multimodal hypothesis for the DON as context is removed from the observation.
+\figref{fig:loc_so} presents the results on \takelidoffsaucepan and shows the emergence of a multimodal hypothesis for the DON as \rebuttal{scene} context is removed from the observation.
 This is associated with a drop in accuracy which the discrete filter avoids.
 Furthermore, the particle filter even stays accurate as the ground truth locations move outside the camera's field of view. \figref{fig:loc_mo} shows the accuracy for \putrubbishinbin.
 This plot highlights the particle filter's ability to recall the location of unobserved objects over long stretches of time, all the while tracking moving objects.
 Without our improvements, the base DON fails to reliably track keypoints across scale differences and occlusions. \figref{subfig:pf_ex_traj} in particular highlights how the base DON yields poor keypoint predictions in the presence of multiple objects, which our model effectively handles.